thearn/webcam-pulse-detector/README.md

 keyboard to lock this location, and remain as still as possible (the camera stream window must have focus for the click to register).
 This freezes the aquisition location in place.
 - The application will then track the variations in this location over time to measure a heartbeat.
-To view a stream of this data, press "D".
+This is done by measuring average optical intensity in the forehead location, in the image frame's channel alone.
+Physiological data can be estimated do to the optical absorbtion characteristics of oxygenated hemoglobin.
+To view a stream of this data as it is gathered, press "D".
 - The data display shows three data traces, from top to bottom: 1) raw optical intensity, 2) extracted heartbeat signal, 3) Power spectral density, with local maxima indicating the heartrate (in beats per minute).